Assassination of Henri I, Duke of Guise: Estates General of 1588

 The ligueur deputies pressed the king to acknowledge that the Edict of Union, and Navarre's exclusion from succession were fundamental laws of the kingdom, as opposed to legislation he could simply abolish.
 Henri was evasive on this issue and distracted the deputies with a ceremony in which it was reaffirmed.
 The clergy were not happy with this, and demanded Navarre be condemned as a traitor but Henri was not keen to have him condemned, and gave the excuse that he had a right to defend himself, suggesting they send an embassy to meet with him.

 While the estates were ongoing the Duke of Savoy invaded the French held Marquisate of Saluzzo in late October under the pretext of 'protecting the territory from heresy'.
 Henri sensed an opportunity to discredit Guise and the ligue, by emphasising that only he was willing to defend France's territorial rights, while Guise was allied with Savoy.
 However the ligueur estates countered that they were happy to appoint leaders to command against Savoy in a war, on condition a war against heresy was maintained.
-Despite the king's conviction that Guise and the ligue had coordinated this action Savoy, Guise had in fact declined overtures from the duke of Savoy to participate.
+Despite the king's conviction that Guise and the ligue had coordinated this action with Savoy, Guise had in fact declined overtures from the duke of Savoy to participate.

 This unanimity made it harder for him to divide and conquer the estates, as he had been able to achieve more successfully in the Estates General of 1576.
 Henri believed that behind each one of their actions, the duke of Guise pulled the strings.
 This was despite the fact Guise was frustratedly trying to convince the Third Estate to support the raise in taxation necessary to fund a war against heresy and Navarre.
 He had to balance his divergent desires from his ligueur base with his need for their support to provide him a power base.
 Guise found himself involved in a furious debate with La Chapelle-Marteau on 28 November where he urged the third estate to afford the king some financial relief but he was unable to shake the third estates resolve.
 His failure to deliver the compromise he had hoped for was a cause of significant embarrassment to Guise yet he was also compromised as an instigator of the third estates intransigence by his repeated secret meetings with its leaders.

 Unable to sway the estates from their course Henri was faced with a radical alternative to reimpose his authority on the kingdom.